DreamLab/IFCBondCollector/README.rst

 About
 =====
-Monitoring for bonding network interfaces based on diamond collector
+Monitoring for bonding network interfaces based on diamond collector and llpd.

 How to build/install
 ====================